 Head to the other side of the Kenai Peninsula to Homer.
-On the way enjoy the turquoise waters of the Kenai River and panoramic views of 4 active volcanoes across Cook Inlet.
+On the way enjoy the turquoise waters of the Kenai River and panoramic views of four active volcanoes across Cook Inlet.
 Visit the many art galleries and shops in downtown Homer or explore the Homer Spit, a long narrow finger of land jutting into Kachemak Bay.
 Fish for world class halibut, take a wildlife cruise or go to a remote wilderness lodge.
 Be sure to visit the Alaska Islands and Ocean Visitor Center or take a guided natural history tour.

 Day 4 Kodiak

 Fly or take the Alaska Marine Highway to Kodiak.
 Enjoy your first day in Kodiak on a walking tour of town.
-Discover Kodiak's Russian and Alutiiqu Native history at the Baranov Museum and the Alutiiqu Museum & Archaeological Repository.
+Discover Kodiak's Russian and Alutiiq Native history at the Baranov Museum and the Alutiiq Museum & Archaeological Repository.
 Visit the oldest Russian Orthodox parish in Alaska or stroll down to the St. Paul Boat Harbor & Shelikof Waterfront.
 Explore the trails and scenery in some of the many State Parks on Kodiak Island.

 Day 5 Kodiak